 Carpal Tunnel Syndrome (CTS) is a chronic painful condition of the wrist area.
-It is often caused by the compression of the median nerve in the ligaments of the wrist, resulting in the dysfunction of the nerve.
-The main cause of the condition is thought to be swelling of wrist tendon linings that results in overcrowding of the carpal tunnel.
+It is often caused by the compression of the median nerve in the ligaments of the wrist, resulting in dysfunction of the nerve.
+Approximately 3-6% of the population suffers from Carpal Tunnel Syndrome (CTS), with the conditions affecting the elderly and women (including pregnant women).

 Figure A: Shows the median nerve (dotted lines) deep to the carpal tunnel ligament.

-Patients usually experience a sensation of “pins and needles” at the fingertips, particularly to the thumb, index and middle finger.
+Patients usually experience a sensation of “pins and needles” at the fingertips, particularly towards the thumb, index and middle finger.
 There may also be feelings of tightness at the wrist area.

 In severe cases, patients may experience pronounced numbness (decreased sensation) and pain and therefore have problems sleeping at night.
 Simple daily tasks may prove challenging as hands become clumsier.
 Buttoning up a shirt, holding a cup, pinching and gripping actions may be difficult to accomplish.

 Repetitive activities of the wrist, such as typing, driving, reading the newspaper, holding a phone and using chopsticks could possibly bring on CTS.
 In some instances, there may be pre-existing conditions, hereditary or otherwise, that influence how prone you are to developing CTS.
 There are certain cases where CTS is caused by a change in your physical health.
 For example, pregnancy is a leading cause of CTS because of hormone imbalances.
 Other conditions associated with CTS include a tumour in the carpal tunnel canal, diabetes mellitus, hypothyroidism, menopause, pregnancy, renal failure, Raynaud’s syndrome, repetitive strain injuries and double crush syndrome (Osterman,Lancet, 1991).

 An accurate medical history and clinical examination are usually sufficient for your doctor to make the diagnosis.
 Your doctor may order X-rays if a bone problem is thought to be a possible cause.
 Nerve conduction studies, either alone or with electromyography (EMG), may be necessary in severe cases or when a more proximal compression site is suspected.